Browser Cookies

 • No elbow pads, knee pads, or hockey gear

-• Lace-up skates (we DO NOT recommend "Adjustable or Expandable" skates as they do not provide the support and fit needed to effectively learn skating).
+• Lace-up skates (we DO NOT recommend "Adjustable or Expandable" skates as they do not provide the support and fit needed to learn skating effectively).

 Equipment Guidelines